 When looking for a replenishment drink, green smoothies are a great go-to.
 Many fruits and veggies are packed with potassium and even small amounts of natural sodium, along with some carbs to keep your blood sugar up.
 When looking to smoothies as a fluid replacement and refresher drink, you can forgo the protein and healthy fats and focus on just the veggies and fruit, as in the example below.

-Ginger Greens Smoothie HERE.
+Try our Ginger Greens Smoothie recipe HERE.

 Most commercial ice teas are packed with sugars, or artificial sweeteners – blech.
 It’s super easy to make your own, and much less expensive.
 If you use tea bags, look for larger ones shaped like pyramids, which give the leaves more room to bloom.
 Loose teas are also fabulous when making homemade ice tea.

 Start with 4 tea bags of your choice (combos are great, such as rooibos, ginger, green mint, or fruit infused like peach or berry).
 Fill a two-quart heavy glass pitcher or teapot to about a third with boiling water to make a strong infusion.
 After steeping for about 20 minutes, fill up the jug with cold water and stir.
 Add some citrus slices – like lemons or limes.
 If you are craving some natural sweetness, sliced oranges or clementines make a good addition.
 Fresh mint is also wonderful.